bengadbois/pewpew/README.md

 - HTTP2 support
 - IPV6 support
 - Available as a Go library
-- Tons of command line and/or config file options (arbitrary headers, user agent, timeouts, ignore SSL certs, HTTP authentication, and more)
+- Tons of command line and/or config file options (arbitrary headers, user agent, timeouts, ignore SSL certs, HTTP authentication, keepalive and more)

 ## Status
 Pewpew is under active development.
 Building from master should generally work, but the API is not solidified yet.
 Don't rely on it for anything important yet.